Salem's Lot (1979 miniseries)

-Salem's Lot (also known as Salem's Lot: The Movie, Salem's Lot: The Miniseries and Blood Thirst) is a 1979 American two-part vampire miniseries based on the 1975 horror novel 'Salem's Lot by Stephen King.
-Directed by Tobe Hooper and starring David Soul and James Mason, the plot concerns a writer who returns to his hometown and discovers that its citizens are turning into vampires.
+Salem's Lot (also known as Salem's Lot: The Movie, Salem's Lot: The Miniseries and Blood Thirst) is a 1979 American horror television miniseries directed by Tobe Hooper, and adapted by Paul Monash from the 1975 novel 'Salem's Lot by Stephen King.
+It stars David Soul, James Mason, Lance Kerwin, Bonnie Bedelia and Lew Ayres.
+The plot concerns a writer who returns to his hometown and discovers that its citizens are turning into vampires.

 After Warner Bros. acquired the rights to Salem's Lot, several filmmakers developed screenplays but none proved satisfactory.
 Producer Richard Kobritz decided that, due to the novel's length, Salem's Lot would work better as a television miniseries than as a feature film.
-He and screenwriter Paul Monash followed the general outline of King's novel but changed some elements, including turning the head vampire Kurt Barlow from a cultured human-looking villain into a speechless demonic-looking monster.
+He and screenwriter Monash followed the general outline of King's novel but changed some elements, including turning the head vampire Kurt Barlow from a cultured human-looking villain into a speechless demonic-looking monster.
 With a budget of $4 million, principal photography began on July 10, 1979, in Ferndale, California.

-Salem's Lot first aired on CBS in November 1979 and received positive reviews.
+Salem's Lot first aired in two feature-length installments on CBS in November 1979, and received positive reviews, earning three nominations at the 32nd Primetime Emmy Awards.
 In the years following its broadcast, it has accumulated a cult following and has had a significant impact on the vampire genre.
 It was followed by a 1987 theatrical sequel, A Return to Salem's Lot, directed by Larry Cohen.